sematext/docs/docs/monitoring/tag-aliases-support.md

 ## Configured Tag Aliases in Agent

-The Sematext Agents supports configuration of custom tag aliases.
-They can be specified in the agent's configuration files.
-For example, you can configure tag aliases like `env:prod` (on all production servers) and `env:dev` (on all dev servers) and filter the data in UI based on these tags.
+The Sematext Agents supports configuring custom tag aliases.
+They can be specified in the Agent's configuration files.
+Tag aliases like `env:prod` can be configured on all production servers and `env:dev` on all development servers.
+The data can then be filtered in the UI using these tags.
 The maximum allowed length for both name and value is 1024 characters.
-They are mapped to `os.host` tag.
-These tag aliases are optional and can be changed anytime.
+They are mapped to `os.host` tag by the Agent.
+Configured tag aliases are optional and can be changed at any time.

 Below are the steps to configure custom tags in Sematext Agents.

 ### Sematext Infra Agent

-To add tag aliases for Infra Agent edit the below property in Infra Agent configuration file:
+To add tag aliases in Infra Agent, edit the property below in the Infra Agent configuration file:
 `/opt/spm/properties/st-agent.yml`

 ```yaml